Little Bits of History

 February 20: Iceberg Ahead – In 1856, the ship John Rutledge struck an iceberg and sunk.

-Medal of Honor – Butch O’Hare was declared the first US flying ace during World War II.
+Medal of Honor – In 1942, Butch O’Hare was declared the first US flying ace during World War II.

 Ice Skating – In 1998, Tara Lipinski won the gold medal at the Olympics.